cmjimerson1s/ci_pp1_erbusiness/README.md

 ### Performing tests on various devices
 The website was testing on the following devices

-Samsung S10
+-Samsung S10
 <br>
-Iphone 8
+-Iphone 8
 <br>
-Samsung S22
+-Samsung S22
 <br>
-Galaxy Tab
+-Galaxy Tab
 <br>
-Lenovo Legion 16.9 inch Laptop
+-Lenovo Legion 16.9 inch Laptop

 The site was also tested using the many emulated devices through the use of Google Chrome Developer Tools

 ### Browser compatability
 The website was evaluated and tested on the following browswers below:

-Mozilla Firefox
+-Mozilla Firefox
 <br>
-Chrome
+-Chrome
 <br>
-Microsoft Edge
+-Microsoft Edge

 ### Testing user stories